Trusts Bill 2025

 “At a time when public trust is fragile, we need modern trusts law that ensure trusts are administered transparently for the benefit of the beneficiaries of the trust.”— 2025-05-01View Hansard

-As chair of the Justice, Integrity and Community Safety Committee, noted the committee recommended the bill be passed and praised the long-overdue modernisation of trust law in Queensland.
+As chair of the Justice, Integrity and Community Safety Committee, noted the committee made one recommendation that the bill be passed, and detailed the bill's key reforms.

 “This bill is a crucial step in ensuring our legal and financial systems remain robust, transparent and fair, benefiting all Australians.”— 2025-05-01View Hansard